aclark4life/cs/README.rst

 CS
 ==

+My CS code from back in the day.

 .. image:: methinking2.gif

-My CS code from back in the day.
+Me circa 1998.

 262
 ---